GospelTrust/kairos-th-513/docs/content/_week-03/session-07.md

 b.
 The shed blood of Christ (that took away sins) represents God’s permanent forgiveness of sins and his willingness to forget about it.

  Heb.
-10:16a, 17: “This is the covenant I will make with them after that time, says the Lord. . . .
+10:16a, 17: “This is the covenant I will make with them after that time, says the Lord….
 17 Then he adds: ‘Their sins and lawless acts I will remember no more.’”

  Discussion1: Since God is sovereign, He didn’t have to have His Son die to redeem us; there are other ways.
 So, what is revealed by the fact that God chose the most difficult “method” to redeem us?
 How does that affect love for Him?